From late-night ghost stories to sharing secrets that would win us friends for life, some…

 Fat is an excellent source of energy as well as being the means for the body to absorb some of the important nutrients found in food.
-Surprisdingly the dependence on fat is higher in younger children.
-Between 2 and 3 years they requires 30 to 40 percent of calories from fat but after that age this drops to between 25 and 35 percent of calories.
+Surprisingly the dependence on fat is higher in younger children.
+Between 2 and 3 years they require 30 to 40 percent of calories from fat but after that age this drops to between 25 and 35 percent of calories.

 Carbohydrates are a good source of energy and they help the body process fat and protein when it is repairing damaged tissue.
 Across all age groups the recommended intake of calories from carbohydrates should be between 45 and 65 percent of the total intake.

-Fiber is widely known for its health maintaining properties but it is often forgotten that they are important for children as well.
+Fibber is widely known for its health maintaining properties, but it is often forgotten it is important for children as well.
 Between the ages of 2 and 3 years a daily intake of 19g is recommended and this rises to 25 g for children above this age.

 If you are buying processed food it is usually easy to judge the content of that food using industry standard traffic light labels that are displayed on all processed food labels.
-If you are cooking yourself it is not always quite so easy but government guidelines such as five-a-day area good place to start.
-Other rudimentary guidelines can also help and one I have found useful is to make ensure that one meal has no item that is of the same colour as another item.
-SO, no potatoes and rice, no cabbage and peas, mix the colours of your meal up for maximum nutritional benefit because you are eating the so called balanced diet.
+If you are cooking yourself it is not always quite so easy but government guidelines such as the five-a-day guidelines are a good place to start.
+Other rudimentary guidelines can also help and one I have found useful is to ensure that one meal has no item that is of the same colour as another item.
+SO, no potatoes and rice, no cabbage and peas, mix the colours of your meal up for maximum nutritional benefit because you are eating the so-called balanced diet.